GrnTea/rsschool-cv/cv.md

 ------------ | -------------
 Current city: Kyiv | Birth date: 09/11/1984
 ---
 Hi there!
-I've been keen on math since I was at school and it has always been my dreem to be involved in different interesting projects with
+I've been always keen on math, logic and problem-solving strategies and it's been my dreem to be involved in different interesting projects with clear result or product.
+I've always tried to master my learning and communicating abilities while studying in polytechnical liceum and then continuing education as an economist in different countries and on different levels.
+Later, having achieved pretty good results in Economics I still wasn't satisfied and the sphere of my interests moved to front-end.
+Since then I have trained a lot with the help of various online and offline courses, open resourses, etc.

-I believe that my skills, professional experience and knowledge will be of high value, since I honed my professional and personal skills in different areas.
+I believe that my skills and knowledge honed in different areas will be of high value.
 I am responsible and accurate, patient and acumen.
-I travelled a lot and worked with people from different background, I like web mark-up and am keen on photography and educationa activities with children.
+I travelled a lot and worked with people from different background, I like the web mark-up and am keen on photography and educational activities with children.

 ---
 Work experience |  Employer && Main Responsibilities